Ethorbit/Discord-Chat-Importer/README.md

 https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 ## 4. Start the bot
-* Download the executable from: https://github.com/Ethorbit/Discord-Chat-Importer/releases (Currently just Windows)
+* Download the executable from: https://github.com/Ethorbit/Discord-Chat-Importer/releases
 * Open the Command Prompt or Terminal
 * Run the executable with the argument as the token:
        <details>